Carlos487/Phonegap-XLS-Plugin/README.md

-Phonegap-XLS-Plugin
+Cordova Excel(XLS) Plugin
 ====

-A Phonegap plugin to save XLS files
+A Cordova/Phonegap plugin to save XLS files

 ## How to use ##